Lane Cove National Park Riverside Walk

 Because this is a circuit walk, you can start from multiple locations.

-A good spot to park your car is the Koonjeree Picnic Area in the eastern section of Lane Cove National Park in Chatswood West (see map location).
+A good spot to park your car is the Koonjeree Picnic Area in the eastern section of Lane Cove National Park in Chatswood West (see map).

 From the Pacific Highway in Chatswood, turn into Fullers Road.
 From there, turn right into Riverside Drive inside the national park, just after crossing Fullers Bridge.
 Entry to the park is $8 per vehicle for a whole day.